sksareen/10step/ITERATIONS.md

 - sleep toggle is a bit too narrow, it shoud be squared
 - journey counter icon should be different
 - fonts should be spectral

+# iteration 6 - mobile
+- no sound
+- sparkle animations look stupid
+- prompts are too abstraxt they ahoild be more real
+- gentle transition animations please